core-wg/comi/draft-ietf-core-comi.md

 The server MAY support additional event stream resources to address different notification needs.

-Reception of generated notification instances is enabled with the CoAP Observe
+Reception of notification instances is enabled with the CoAP Observe
 {{RFC7641}} function.
 Clients subscribe to the notifications by sending a GET request with an "Observe" option, specifying the /s resource when the default stream is selected.

-Each response payload carry one or multiple notifications.
-The number of notification reported and the conditions used to remove notifications from the reported list is left to the implementation of the CoMI server.
+Each response payload carries one or multiple notifications.
+The number of notification reported and the conditions used to remove notifications from the reported list is left to the implementers.
-When multiple notifications are reported, they MUST be ordered starting from the newest at index zero.
+When multiple notifications are reported, they MUST be ordered starting from the newest notification at index zero.

 An example implementation is:

 > Every time an event is generated, the generated notification instance is
 > appended to the chosen stream(s).
-After appending the instance, the contents
+After appending the instance, the content
 > of the instance is sent to all clients observing the modified stream.

-> Dependent on the storage space allocated to the notification stream, the
+> Dependending on the storage space allocated to the notification stream, the
 > oldest notifications that do not fit inside the notification stream storage
 > space are removed.